mannixchen/mannixchen.github.io/学习博客/读 vue3 文档.md

 the `:class` directive can also co-exist with the plain `class` attribute.
 So given the following state.

 The bound object doesn't have to be inline.

+ it's also possible to use the object syntax inside array syntax.